adityagiri99/adityagiri99/README.md

 # Hi, I'm Aditya Giri 👋

-💻 Beginner developer passionate about technology, coding, and AI.
+💻 Developer passionate about technology, coding, and AI.
 🚀 Currently learning and building projects to improve my skills every day.

 ## About Me